JV-conseil/ucloud/ucloud/README.txt

 options:

-erase_app       To erase the app. gh auth login   To login to GitHub. gh auth logout  To logout from GitHub. git_clone       To clone the connected GitHub repo. git_pull        To update the connected GitHub repo once cloned. pg_load         To load an sql dump into database. pg_start        To start the PostgreSQL server. pg_stop         To stop the PostgreSQL server. run_app         To run the app. start           To go back to the launching page.
+delete          To erase the app. gh auth login   To login to GitHub. gh auth logout  To logout from GitHub. git_pull        To update the connected GitHub repo once cloned. start           To go back to the launching page.